TobieSurette/weight-at-size/data/ReadMe.md

 ### References

 Chiasson, Y., Mallet, P., Moriyasu, M. 1989.
-Size-weight relation of male snow crab (Chionoecetes opilio) in the southwestern Gulf of St. Lawrence.
+Size-weight relation of male snow crab (_Chionoecetes opilio_) in the southwestern Gulf of St. Lawrence.
 Canadian Atlantic Fisheries Scientific Advisory Committee.
 CAFSAC Working document 89.

+### Notes
+- The chelae were removed and weighed, then dried and reweighed.
+These correspond to the `claw.weight` and `claw.weight.dry` variables.
+- There is a marked difference between the dried chela weights between the new and old-shelled crab.

 ### Metadata